VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

     machine at home _"Crappy Lappy"_ and that name is pretty adequate (if you wonder how crappy, [It's one of these](https://support.hp.com/nz-en/document/c05243218 "Official specs") ) It seems to struggle quite a bit with Clion parsing all the things.
-    Not sensible on a properly powerful dev machine but, apparently we can't always have one handy.
+    Not sensible on a properly powerful dev machine (i.e: 100% smooth sailing on my pc at work, for instance) but, apparently we can't always have one handy.
     Again, comparatively, Qt Creator seems to be easier on it.

  - It costs real moneys

-    Clion is not crazy expensive and the from what I've used of the IDE, it's money very well spent.
-When I've looked at it it hasn't been the greatest factor in me not going for it, but it's there, every penny it costs is a penny it costs over what QtCreator costs, and as I said, that is an excellent IDE you're getting.
+    Clion is not crazy expensive and from what I've used of the IDE,it seems to be money very well spent.
+When I've looked at it, that hasn't been the greatest factor in me not going for it, but it's there, every penny it costs is a penny it costs over what QtCreator costs, and as I said, that is an excellent IDE you're getting.
 So... there's that factor as well.